Domaine de la Chevalerie, Bourgueil

 Across the Loire are its other two great red appellations.
 Southeast is Chinon; southwest is Saumur.
 Chinon tends to be warmer and drier than Bourgueil, particularly in Chinon’s eastern zone around Cravant, where growers typically harvest a week and a half earlier.
 Saumur has similar rainfall to Bourgueil but is also warmer and normally harvests earlier.
 In very general terms, Chinon makes the softest wine, Bourgueil and St-Nicolas-de-Bourgueil the most structured (there’s little discernable difference between these two right bank appellations), and Saumur’s wine tends to have a distinctly darker fruit profile.

 Chevalerie’s home vineyards grow on the upper end of the terrace, far inland from the river.
 Here the soils are relatively heavy with clay and limestone, without much sand, making for mouth-filling Bourgueils.
 These vineyards are always harvested below 40 hectoliters per hectare (the legal permitted maximum yield is 55 hl/ha).
-The wines are made with indigenous yeast and usually bottled without fining or filtration.
-They are deliciously meaty, dense, and astonishingly age-worthy Loire Cabernet Francs.
+The grapes are harvested by hand into small crates, sorted twice and destemmed but not crushed; the grapes go into vat whole to be fermented with indigenous yeast before aging in vat or in older 400 or 500L barrels for roughly eight months–a relatively short élevage to keep the focus on the intrinsic fruit.
+They are almost always bottled without fining or filtration.
+These are deliciously meaty, dense, and astonishingly age-worthy Loire Cabernet Francs.

 |Chevalerie||Loire Cabernet Franc||A 20-acre parcel between Galichets and the winery, planted on about two feet of clay overlying limestone.
 This was initially planted in 1922 and this site, like Busardières, supports older vines better than the above two parcels.
 Average vine age here is 50 to 55 years old, and the wine typically has the intense, full fruit of Galichets but with more tannic structure.
 These days, the grapes from the sandiest section of this vineyard, nearest Galichets, goes into the Galichets cuvée (making it far and away the largest production).|